 WHEN EVERYTHING CHANGED

 This was the life I led until I gave birth to our son, Stewart Colton.
 He was everything I ever wanted.
 And then as “they” say, my whole life changed.
-My son was healthy, happy and thriving in every way.
+My son who came 5 weeks and 6 days early — was healthy, happy and thriving in every way.
 Me?
-I had post labor complications that left me with a painful surgery and a total of 7 months recovery with limited movement to do anything, much less get back into feel good shape or continue my career as I once did.
+The early birth was quite a surprise, I endured post labor complications that left me with multiple surgeries and a total of 7 months recovery with limited movement to do anything.

 In the middle of this, I was losing hope.